stfxecutables/df-analyze/README.md

   - features containing identifiers (e.g. features that are integer or string and where each sample has a unique value) are automatically detected and removed, with user warnings
-  - extremely large categorical features (more categories than abuot 1/5 of samples, which pose a problem fork 5-fold splitting) are automatically removed with user-warnings
+  - extremely large categorical features (more categories than about 1/5 of samples, which pose a problem for 5-fold splitting) are automatically removed with user-warnings
   - "suspicious" integer features (e.g. features with less than 5 unique values) are detected and the user is warned to check if categorical or